anuragrao04/get-pes-people/README.md

 ## How To Run It?

 1. Populate `.env.example`.
 To do this, go to [pesuacademy](https://pesuacademy.com), open your `networks` tab in your browser's dev tools, then login.
-After logging in, take the most recent request in the networks tab and inspect the most recent request headers.
+After logging in, take the most recent request in the networks tab and inspect the request headers.
 You will see your cookie and CSRF token.
 Copy these and put it into `.env.example` in the format mentioned
 2. Rename `.env.example` to `.env`
 3. Make a python virtual environment if needed: `python3 -m venv .venv`
 4. Install the requirements/dependencies: `python3 -m pip install -r requirements.txt`